arnodelorme/wp15/usecase-2.2/README.md

 # SIESTA - work package 15 - use case 2.2

-This implements the [MRIQC](https://mriqc.readthedocs.io/en/latest/) pipeline for obtaining standard QC measures from BIDS MRI datasets.
+This implements the [MRIQC](https://mriqc.readthedocs.io/en/latest/) pipeline for obtaining standard QC measures from an MRI dataset.

+The pipeline is expected to be executed on a Linux computer, although it might also work on macOS or Windows.

 ## Input data